SQL Server Administration, Development and B.I. Development related

 43. Correlated subquery

-a.
-Execute once for each outer row
+Execute once for each

-b.
-Non-correlated executed only once
+Non-correlated executed

 c.
 Slow